json-everything/json-everything-blog/_posts/2024/2024-04-17-more-performance-updates.md

 The schema registry follows a "default pattern" where there's a single static instance, `.Global`, but there are also local instances on the evaluation options.
 Searching the local one will automatically search the global one as a fallback.
 It's really quite useful for when you want to register the dependent schemas for an evaluation, but you don't want all evaluations to have access to them.

 I had followed this same pattern with vocabularies as well.
-However reflecting on it, I think I was over-engineering.
-The keyword registry is static, and it made sense that the vocabulary registry should also be static.
+However reflecting on it, I think I was over-engineering: mindlessly following a design pattern.
+The keyword registry is static, and it makes sense that the vocabulary registry should also be static.

 So now it is.